ntnhut/LeetSolve/docs/source/Bit_Manipulation/287_Find_the_Duplicate_Number.md

 3
 ```

-This solution utilizes a boolean array `visited` to track visited elements efficiently.
+This solution utilizes a boolean array `visited` to track visited elements.

 It iterates through the elements of the input vector `nums`, marking each element as visited by setting the corresponding index in the `visited` array to true.
 Upon encountering a visited element, it immediately returns it as the duplicate element.